 The delinquent parent can be subject to a variety of enforcement tactics.
 Some of these include wage deductions, federal income tax intercepts, driver’s license suspensions and revocations, passport restrictions, and being held in contempt of court.
 These conditions are determined by the Office of Child Support Services in hopes to get your child the support that they deserve.

 Sometimes, handling and enforcing child support issues on your own can be grueling and difficult.
 If you’re having trouble handling issues of child support on your own, there are ways to get help.
 First, remember not to hesitate when reaching out to your local Office of Child Support Services.
 This is a great tool in ensuring the other parent of your child does not get away with their delinquency.

 Alternatively, you can hire an attorney to help you through the process.
 The Cimino Law Firm is a great place to start.

 Located in Rochester, divorce attorney Michelle Cimino has over 20 years of experience in her field.
 The Cimino Law Firm is a great resource if you don’t know where to head next.
-We offer free consultations for all of our first-time clients.
+We offer confidential consultations for all of our first-time clients.
 During this appointment, we’ll sit down and discuss what we can do for you and come up with a plan for future action.
-If you’re ready for assistance with your child support dispute, contact us today for your free consultation.
+If you’re ready for assistance with your child support dispute, contact us today for your confidential consultation.

 Follow us on Facebook for daily updates!